Sieep-Coding/pyt/readme.md

 I want this to run as fast as possible, with the goal of keeping the executable under a few hundred MB.

+Some other features include:

-- Add, manage, remove data through forms
+- Adding, managing, removing data through forms
-- Export to common filetypes
+- Exporting to common filetypes
-- View data and reports easily
+- Viewing data and reports easily
 - *Fast* SQLite backend

 ## Dependencies